 Use game pieces from popular card and board games to instantly up the engagement and fun level of your math centers.
 In these comparing numbers games, we use things like Uno cards, Dominoes, and toy bears to get kids enjoying math.

 GREATER OR LESS CARD GAME

 This game was a huge hit with my kids.
 You’ll just need a few cups and some numbered game cards.

 We used our favorite counting bears for this fun activity.
-The children lined the bears up on the cards, compared the numbers, and recorded it on their comparing numbers recording sheet.
+The children lined the bears up on the cards, compared the numbers, and recorded them on their comparing numbers recording sheet.

 WHO HAS MORE SCOOPS